-Candidates and Senate groups like all other persons or entities should keep adequate records.
+Candidates and Senate groups should keep adequate records.

-Financial recording systems and procedures must be sufficient to enable the candidate or Senate group return, which will be publicly available, to be properly completed.
+Financial recording systems and procedures must be sufficient to enable the candidate or Senate group return, information from which will be publicly available, to be properly completed.

 All transactions should be supported by source documents recording the details of individual transactions.
 Examples of source documents are: